-- If your district is not already aware of your child's struggles... - If you district does not offer services to homeschoolers... - ♦ If you prefer to maintain privacy... - Submit your affidavit and educational objectives without drawing attention to the special needs. - Continue to address the special needs on your own or through private resources.
+- If your district is not already aware of your child's struggles... - If you district does not offer services to homeschoolers... - ♦ If you prefer to maintain privacy... - Submit your affidavit and educational objectives without drawing attention to the special needs. - Continue to address the special needs on your own.